England

 • Tip: do not squeeze Oxford and Cambridge into the same day; choose one and give it space.

-If you want to expand England beyond London, Bath is a very good choice: Roman heritage, Georgian architecture, a calmer pace and the feeling that you have already entered a completely different world.
-It is a better addition than too many rushed day trips without a real rhythm.
+If you want to expand England beyond London, Bath is a very good choice.
+Roman heritage and Georgian architecture offer the feeling of a completely different world.

 2. Day 5: Windsor or Oxford.

-3. Days 6–7: Bath — Roman Baths, Royal Crescent, Pulteney Bridge and a slower city rhythm.
+3. Days 6–7: Bath — Roman Baths, Royal Crescent and Pulteney Bridge for a slower city rhythm.

-4. Days 8–10: if it fits, Cotswolds, Stonehenge or return to London with an extra museum day.
+4. Days 8–10: if it fits, Cotswolds, Stonehenge or return for an extra museum day.

-• Train: London Paddington–Bath Spa can take around 1 h 19 on the fastest GWR services.
+• Train: Paddington–Bath Spa can take around 1 h 19 on the fastest GWR services.

-• Best for: visitors who want to add history, architecture and a softer pace to London.
+• Best for: if you want to add history and architecture.

 • Tip: Bath is better with an overnight stay than as a rushed day trip.